 Also, studies that have looked at the link between surgical outcome and BMI (Body Mass Index) have almost exclusively found that lower BMIs reduced operational risk.

 - Studies on those with endometrial cancer surgery found the same.
-During open surgery, patients with a higher BMI were more likely to have mild, moderate, and severe complications than patients within the healthy range.
+Patients with a higher BMI were more likely to have mild, moderate, and severe complications during open surgery than those within the healthy range.

 Weight Loss Surgery for Future Healthy Outcomes

 Weight loss surgery, known as bariatric surgery, was designed for those with obesity.
-As you get older, there is always a risk that you may need surgery – in a few days, months, years, or even decades.
-Indeed, even after bariatric surgery, you may want to consider a procedure known as a “body lift” to remove excess skin.
+As people get older, there is always a risk that they may need surgery – in a few days, months, years, or even decades.
+Indeed, even after bariatric surgery, they may want to consider a procedure known as a “body lift” to remove excess skin.
 According to research, the average person will require roughly ten surgeries in their lifetime.

 But that key phrase – high risk – is necessary.
 Obesity has long been known to increase the risk of surgical complications.

-There are currently no studies that have looked specifically at future surgical outcomes after weight loss surgery, but there are correlations based on similar work.
+Currently, no studies have looked specifically at future surgical outcomes after weight loss surgery, but there are correlations based on similar work.
 Some surgeries have pre-operative weight loss requirements that must be met before surgery can take place because complications among obese patients are well known.

 Losing Weight for a Healthier Life